How can I indicate that I am using the patient's own Medication?

-1) You can indicate this in the “Custom” section displayed in the top yellow patient information field.
+1. You can indicate this in the Custom section of the Patient Information:

-2) Colour coding can be used to indicate it's the patient's own medication that is to be used (ie decide as a clinic that all pink treatments indicate patient's own meds)
+2. Colour coding can be also used to indicate it's the patient's own medication that is to be used (for example, decide as a clinic that all pink treatments indicate patient's own meds):